MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-mixed-authority.md

 ## Things to know before you migrate users
 - During the phased migration, any existing MDM policies or apps in Configuration Manager continue to apply to hybrid MDM devices.
 - The devices for the users in the collection associated with the Intune subscription can enroll in hybrid MDM.
-All devices associated with users not in the collection are managed in Intune.
-Devices for users not in the collection associated with the Intune subscription automatically inherit the tenant-level MDM authority (Configuration Manager).
+All devices associated with users not in the collection are managed in Intune as long as the user has an Intune/EMS license.
 - When you migrate a user to Intune, the user and devices appear in the Intune on Azure portal after about 15 minutes.
 - When you migrate users to Intune standalone, continue to manage the following settings from Configuration Manager for both Intune standalone and hybrid MDM devices:
     - [Apple Push Notification service (APNs) certificate](/sccm/mdm/deploy-use/enroll-hybrid-ios-mac)